 Powerball jackpot data shows where winners could take home the most, and least

-The Powerball jackpot has climbed to an estimated $1.4 billion after no one hit the top prize in Monday night's drawing.
-Players will get another shot on Wednesday at 10:59 p.m.
-ET.
+The Powerball jackpot climbed to an estimated $1.7 billion after no one hit the top prize in Wednesday night's drawing — up from $1.4 billion following Monday's draw.

-At this size, it's the fifth-largest jackpot in Powerball history, with an estimated cash value of $634.3 million.
+At that size, it was the fifth-largest jackpot in Powerball history, with an estimated cash value of $634.3 million.
 The record jackpot was $2.04 billion, won on Nov.
 7, 2022, according to Powerball.

 The CBS News data team looked into Powerball data to see where winners take home the most and least, how often numbers are drawn, and the timing and size of every jackpot so far this year.